rust-lang/reference/src/type-layout.md

 r[layout.repr.rust.struct-zst]
 For [structs] with no fields, or where all fields are [zero-sized], it is further guaranteed that the structs are themselves [zero-sized].

+r[layout.repr.rust.enum-empty-zst]
+For [enums] (without a primitive representation specified) with no variants, the enum itself is [zero-sized].

 r[layout.repr.rust.enum-struct-like-zst]
 For [enums] (without a primitive representation specified) with a single struct-like variant with no fields or where all fields are [zero-sized], the enum itself is [zero-sized].